C2SM/git-course/advanced/Exercise_5_git-workflow.md

 # Exercise 5 - Practice a Git workflow

 In this exercise, you will practice a common Git workflow.
 First, you will make changes in a branch.
 Then, you will push the changes to GitHub and open a pull request.
-One of your fellow participants will review the pull request.
+Finally, one of your fellow participants will review the pull request and merge it in the *main* branch.

 ## Fork or use the repository directly
 For some projects, you work on a fork; for others, you work directly on the main repository.